Executive Training on Sustainable Investments in Agriculture

 Who should attend?

-This interdisciplinary program is designed for mid-level public sector officials and civil society representatives from low- and middle-income countries, whose responsibilities relate to investments, agriculture, land or rural development.
+This interdisciplinary program is designed for mid-level public sector officials and civil society representatives from low- and middle-income countries, whose responsibilities relate to investments, agriculture, land, or rural development.
 A select number of representatives from development agencies and the private sector may also be admitted.
-(Please note that all participants must be able to read and communicate in English.)
+(Please note that you are responsible for securing a visa for your participation.
+We strongly recommend applying for a relevant visa or an ESTA as early as possible.
+If you need a letter from us, please let us know.
+All participants must be able to read and communicate in English.)

-The course draws primarily from among faculty and experts at the Earth Institute at Columbia University, led by Professor Jeffrey Sachs.
+The course draws primarily from among faculty and experts at the Earth Institute at Columbia University.
 Outside experts also teach specific topics related to their expertise.
-Select faculty from the 2016 training included:
+Faculty from the past trainings have included:

 - Esther Delbourg, École Polytechnique